semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 [Semgrep CI](https://github.com/returntocorp/semgrep-action) (aka Semgrep Action or `semgrep-agent`) is a specialized Docker image for running Semgrep in CI environments.
 It can also optionally connect to [Semgrep App](https://semgrep.dev/manage) for centralized rule and findings management.

 - **Scan every commit**.
 Semgrep CI rapidly scans modified files on pull and merge requests, protecting developer productivity.
 Longer full project scans are configurable on merges to specific branches.
 - **Block new bugs**.
 You shouldn’t have to fix existing bugs just to adopt a tool.
 Semgrep CI reports newly introduced issues on pull and merge requests, scanning them at their base and HEAD commits to compare findings.
-Developers are signficantly more likely to fix the issues they introduced themselves on PRs and MRs.
+Developers are significantly more likely to fix the issues they introduced themselves on PRs and MRs.
 - **Get findings where you work**.
 Semgrep CI can connect to [Semgrep App](https://semgrep.dev/manage) to present findings in Slack, on PRs and MRs via inline comments, email, and through 3rd party services.

 :::info